Poor eyesight can cause children to lag behind in class or on the sports field, which may impact their self-esteem.

 And remember, basic vision screenings offered by schools or pediatricians do not replace the care and expertise of an optometrist.

-To schedule your child’s appointment and learn more about the services we offer, call Anderson Family Vision Care in Winnipeg North today!
+To schedule your child’s appointment and learn more about the services we offer, call Anderson Family Vision Care in Winnipeg North (McPhillips) today!

 - A: According to the American Optometric Association, children should have their eyes evaluated by an optometrist at ages 6 months, 3 years, before entering first grade and every school year after that.
 Some children may need more frequent optometrist visits, depending on their risk factors or other conditions.